philzook58/philzook58.github.io/_posts/2025-02-18-rewrite_rules.md

 Like functional programming, many kinds of "grammars" are examples of rewrite rules.

 Lean, Isabelle, Coq, ACL2 etc must have piles of rules but it's hard to know how to separate them from not rules.
 How to mine?

+<https://gappa.gitlabpages.inria.fr/gappa/theorems.html> Gappa for floating point reasoning. not exactly equational, but a nice set of rules.

+Deductive databases for geometry.
+The equational version.

 <https://agraef.github.io/pure-lang/>